 Follow to Focus

-Who is my audience?
-Who do I know that can help me find and reach my audience?
+Who is my audience, and who do I know that can help me find and reach my audience?
 What do I want my audience to feel, think, do, or change?
 How can I move them to feel, think, do, or change with my voice?
 How does my audience move me to feel, think, do, or change?
 When and where are my best opportunities to reach my audience?
 When and where are my best opportunities to learn more about the needs of my audience?

-These questions will provide you with a better comprehension of what you stand for.
-It prompts and preens your passions, helping you to see where you're headed, where you'd like to go, as well as what paths are best to take, and what is needed to drive you.
+These questions provide you with a better comprehension of what you stand for and live for.
+It prompts and preens your passions, helping you to see where you’re headed, where you’d like to go, as well as what paths are best to take, and what is needed to drive you.

 The third step in this process mirrors the first step, only this time you redefine success.
 In other words, look at your first step in defining success.
 Now, you want to tweak what needs tweaking, eliminate what needs cutting, and include anything that deserves consideration or inclusion.

 This process will help you with selecting material for your song set or songwriting sessions.
-It will help you determine key selling points or things you're hoping will hit home with your audience.
-It will aid in focusing content and subject matter for speeches, auditions, live performances, interviews, online postings, and presentations.
+It will help you determine key selling points or things you’re hoping will hit home with your audience.
+It will aide in focusing content and subject matter for speeches, auditions, live performances, interviews, on line postings, and presentations.

 This process can be adjusted and used as part of your preparation time or rehearsal.
-You can ask a question like: why am I sharing this song, story, idea, this piece of information?
-Keep your focus on these points of view for whatever you are planning to present or perform.
+You can ask a question like: why am I sharing this song, story, idea, this piece of information, these points of view – whatever it is you are planning to present or perform.

 Brett’s Many Positives